Arsen Avakov: Origin

-Since 1966 he has been permanently residing in Ukraine.
-Citizen of Ukraine.
+Since 1966, he has been permanently residing in Ukraine and is a citizen of Ukraine.

 Education and career

 In 1988 he graduated from the Kharkiv Polytechnic Institute with a degree in Automated Control Systems, qualification – systems engineer.

 In 1990, he founded and headed JSC “Investor” (he was president until 2005).
 In 1992 he founded the commercial bank “Basis”.

 During the 2004 presidential campaign, he was deputy head of the Kharkiv headquarters of the presidential candidate Viktor Yushchenko and the first deputy chairman of the Kharkiv regional “Committee of National Salvation”.

 Head of the Kharkiv region

 On 4 February 2005, by decree of the President of Ukraine, he was appointed to the position of Chairman of the Kharkiv Regional State Administration.
 After his appointment, he resigned as Chairman of the Supervisory Board of JSC “Investor” and JSCB “Basis”.

 On 9 February 2010, two days after Viktor Yanukovych's victory in the presidential election, Avakov resigned from the post of Chairman of the Kharkiv Regional State Administration under Part 3 of Article 31 of the Law of Ukraine on Civil Service: “principled disagreement with the decision of a state body or official, as well as ethical obstacles to staying in public service”.